muxinc/mux-studio-demo/README.md

 ## Getting Started

-First, create a studio to meet in.
+First, we'll need to setup our Mux API keys.
 For all of these steps we will be using the 'Development' environment.
 But feel free to use 'Production' when ready.

-Log in to https://dashboard.mux.com.
-In the left navigation menu, click on Studio from within the "/VIDEO" section.
-Click 'Create New Studio' and follow the prompts to create a new studio.

 Now, create a .env.local file at the root of the repo with the following secrets: